UoM-ResPlat-DevOps/SpartanParallel/Lessons/Lesson_1.md

 * The difference between data and task parallisation is a fundamental concept.
 * With a data parallel job the data is split up for paralleisation (e.g., multiple datasets, single task).
 * With a task parallel job the tasks are split up for parallelisation (e.g., multiple simultaneous tasks).
-* A job can be a hybrid of the two (e.g., multiple tasks, multiple datasets) -- *Slide End* --
+* A job can be a hybrid of the two (e.g., multiple tasks, multiple datasets).
+-- *Slide End* --

 -- *Slide* --